cn0047/stash/ed/t.algorithms/complexity.md

 Algorithm X is asymptotically more efficient than Y - X will always be a better choice for large inputs.

-Big O notation - Upper bound.
+`O` Big O notation - Upper bound.
-Omega notation - Lower bound.
+`Ω` Omega notation - Lower bound.
-Theta notation - Tight bound.
+`Θ` Theta notation - Tight bound.